Louise Sneed Hill: Bulkeley Wells

 Buckeley Wells.
 Photo from History of Colorado, edited by Wilbur Fiske Stone (1918).

-She met Bulkeley Wells (also seen as "Buckeley"), a polo-playing socialite, around 1914.
+It is unclear when Louise first met Bulkeley Wells (also seen as "Buckeley"), a polo-playing socialite, but by 1906 they were photographed together and had developed a close relationship.
 He was a general in the Colorado National Guard and had mining interests in the state.
 They became involved in a complicated affair.
 Crawford and Bulkeley also had a close relationship.
 The three together were a “tight trio.”
 In his will, Crawford named Bulkeley an alternative executor to his wife and guardian to his children.
 Louise hung pictures of both men in the foyer of the mansion, Wells having the larger of the two pictures.
 The younger Wells was married with four children and the Hill children would vacation with the Wells family.
 His wife, Grace Livermore Wells, divorced him in 1918.
-After a series of bad financial investments, including losing $15 million dollars of investor Harry Payne Whitney’s funds, Wells continued to decline financially.
+After a series of bad financial investments, including losing $15 million of investor Harry Payne Whitney’s funds, Wells continued to decline financially.

 Crawford Hill died in 1922, and Hill rather assumed that Wells would stay by her side, but he eloped with a woman from Nevada.
 He lost his mining empire and gas and oil speculations.
 He gambled and lost the last of his money.
 He was on the verge of bankruptcy when he committed suicide in 1931.